Myriadn/Cotrax/README.md

 - We actually use [Supabase PostgreSQL](https://supabase.com/) for Databases Cloud for this App.
 Some of you may want to use Supabase as well, or you can use a local one, but outside of PostgreSQL, you can configure it yourself.
 - If you accidentally run this application directly, it will usually change the value to the default except for DB_URL.
 Also, make sure that DB_URL is not empty so that this application runs properly.

+## Testing Route

+Please Check out POSTman folders, we actually test it in Postman App.

+### End

+You can use this code, or edit this code, and it's up to you, just don't forget to mention us, that's all.
+Thank you.